Day Trips From Chicago, IL – Exploring Suburban Park Ridge

 Share

-Highlights of my visit included:
+Highlights of my two visits included:

 Holt’s: Holt’s is a fun, casual bar and restaurant in the heart of downtown.
 It features a menu of pizza, sandwiches, salads along with an extensive menu of beer and ciders.
 They also have a weekend brunch menu.
 It has a large outdoor patio which I enjoyed on a beautiful fall day with my friend who had recommended the spot.
 I thought the arugula salad with maple roasted butternut squash, bosc pear, feta cheese, roasted pepitas, candied walnuts, apple cider vinaigrette and grilled chicken was the perfect choice.
 43 S. Prospect Ave.